 Crisis Stabilization Units (CSUs)

-Created to address the special ongoing needs of CCA members with serious or life-limiting illnesses, the CCA Palliative Care program adapted swiftly to the challenges these members faced during 2020’s COVID-19 crisis.
+Created to address the special ongoing needs of CCA members with serious or life-limiting illnesses, the CCA palliative care program adapted swiftly to the challenges these members faced during 2020’s COVID-19 crisis.
 During the March–May surge, we implemented a telephonic palliative care program that achieved a 98% reach rate.
 We identified members most at risk of adverse outcomes if infected and enrolled 50% of those contacted in the palliative care program.
-During 2020, the Palliative Care team, which consists of palliative care-certified physicians, advanced practitioners, nurses, and social workers, engaged with 670 members in 8,585 encounters across the state.
-And we are now developing advanced analytics that use machine learning to reveal members most likely to benefit from interventions beyond the current palliative care model.
-Learn more about Palliative Care
+During 2020, the palliative care team, which consists of palliative care–certified physicians, advanced practitioners, nurses, and social workers, engaged with 670 members in 8,585 encounters across the state.
+We are now developing advanced analytics that use machine learning to reveal members most likely to benefit from interventions beyond the current palliative care model.
+Learn more about palliative care.

 Complex Transitional Care

 High-need CCA members may present to the emergency department and be admitted to the hospital for issues that could be treated successfully at home.
 When they do need admission to a hospital for medical or surgical care, their complex needs require specialized attention—both in the hospital and when they transition back to the community.
 Our one-of-a-kind Complex Transitional Care program is designed to mitigate these problems by co-locating CCA physicians and health outreach workers in four of the state’s busiest hospitals.
 There they can integrate our members’ social needs into medical decision-making and transition them home for ongoing care when appropriate.
 In 2020 the program served more than 7,500 patients in our four partner hospitals, with initial observations showing significant reductions in ED re-presentations, transfer rates to inpatient and observation beds, and readmission rates.